WXYdoitmyway/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-This repo is specially created for all the work I've done for the Machine Learning course in the Coursera.
+This repo is specially created for the code I've written for the Machine Learning course in the Coursera.